Emerging Voices: showcasing ESAs early career ecologists 3.1.5

 I am a Chancellor’s Research Fellow within the School of Life Sciences at the University of Technology Sydney, where I teach undergraduate subjects, lead the Adaptive Ecology Lab (supervising interns, Honours, Masters and PhD students and Research Assistants), and conduct and publish research in the fields of ecology and evolutionary biology.
 I have a broad range of interests spanning global change ecology, biological invasions, species interactions and much more!
 I love formulating ideas and working collaboratively with colleagues and students to achieve our research goals.
 My favourite parts of my job are getting out into the field to collect data and sharing my findings with the scientific community (e.g., conferences and seminars) and the general public (e.g., through school outreach or organised public events).
 My goal is to build a collaborative, positive lab that conducts meaningful research to unveil how our ecosystems will respond to global environmental change, both now and in the future, using experimental, synthetic and observational approaches.

-Dr Pat Taggart
+Dr Patrick Taggart

 Bush Heritage Australia